Featured Building Operations & Maintenance

 The 5S framework lays an iterable foundation for creating an organized and productive workspace.
 5S of total productive maintenance are:

-• Straighten: Use organization skills to ensure everything is at the right place at the right time.
+- Straighten: Use organization skills to ensure everything is at the right place and time.

-• Standardize: Create clear standards ad a framework to implement the above 3Ss.
+- Standardize: Create clear standards and a framework to implement the above 3Ss.

 Companies generally combine the 5S framework with eight pillars of total productive maintenance to create a wholescale maintenance program.